 - Aspects of work that motivate you.

-All of this information is essential to show your capabilities and strengths on your resume and in job interviews.
-As well, knowing your strengths can help you to prepare for job interviews and ensure your success in the job.
+This information is essential to show your capabilities and strengths on your resume and in job interviews.
+As well, when you clearly know your strengths, you can use this information to your advantage to prepare for your job search.

 The best way to approach a job interview in Canada is to know as much as you can about yourself and your work style.